yashamon/web2/index.md

 > > This introduces some new K-theoretic quantization techniques for  Hamiltonian fibrations, and uses this to deduce some new results on topology of $Ham (CP ^n)$.

-[Extended Fuller index, sky catastrophes and the Seifert conjecture][19], arxiv, 2017

 [Gromov-Witten theory of a locally conformally symplectic manifold][18], arXiv 2016